Creation Care

 We are also connected to the work of Cobbie Palm and Dessa Quesada-Palm in the Philippines.
 Dessa coordinates Theater for Evangelism and Advocacy, working with Youth Advocates Through Theater Arts (YATTA), which has used theater to protest environmental degradation in their city of Dumaguete.
 Cobbie works with Silliman Water Ministry, which offers life and hope to communities needing safe and clean water.

-You can bring most plastic bags and most film type plastics and drop them in one of our boxes to be recycled for use by Trex and making composite furniture and decking.
+You can bring most plastic bags and most film type plastics and drop them in one of our boxes to be recycled for use by Trex in making composite furniture and decking.

-We have now collected more than 4,500 pounds and have received nine benches!
+We have now collected more than 5,000 pounds and have received nine benches which are distributed around the property and in the neighborhood.

-The first bench we received from Trex (pictured) was donated to the playground at BPC Headstart.
+The first bench we received from Trex (pictured) was donated to the playground for BPC Headstart.